codeforequity-at/botium-bindings/README.md

 [Link](samples/clojure)

-* Shows a chatbot developed in another programming language than TestMyBot
+* Shows a chatbot developed in another programming language than Javascript
 * Uses a chatbot developed with Clojure from the [Lemmings incubator](https://lemmings.io/)
 * Downloads a docker image ("clojure.lein") and placing the chatbot in a docker container